psykter/psykter/README.md

 - :seedling: Diving into the realm of technical content writing focused on API tools, libraries, and frameworks—innovative resources poised to streamline code for enhanced conciseness and optimization.

 - :zap: During my off-duty moments, I revel in the vibrant tapestry of friendships, the sizzling allure of barbecues, playful bouts with my four-legged companion, and the profound exploration found within the pages of philosophy books or the captivating narratives of documentaries.
-Yet, even in those instances when I'm officially "away from keyboard" (AFK), my cognitive gears are currently whirring away, drafting the syntax for the birth of a brand new  ('*.*')—because who said coding can't have a dash of wildcard humor?
+Yet, even in those instances when I'm officially "away from keyboard" (AFK), my cognitive gears are currently whirring away, drafting the syntax for the birth of a brand new  (star char.star char) ('*.*')—because who said coding can't have a dash of wildcard humor?

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Diaz-blue?style=flat&logo=Linkedin&logoColor=white)](linkedin.com/in/diaz-web-dev)